 Pay for College

-The HECC Office of Student Access and Completion (OSAC) is the entity that administers state financial aid, such as the Oregon Opportunity Grant, Oregon's largest need-based grant program, for the benefit of college-going Oregonians.
+The HECC Office of Student Access and Completion (OSAC) is the state office that administers financial aid for college such as the Oregon Opportunity Grant—Oregon's largest need-based grant program—for the benefit of college-going Oregonians.

 Students should be aware of the variety of costs associated with college, including: